gruntwork-io/terraform-google-gke/examples/gke-basic-tiller/README.md

     - Install the client certificate key pair to the helm home directory so the client can use it.

-You should now have a working Tiller deployment with your helm client configured to access it.
+At the end of the `terraform apply`, you should now have a working Tiller deployment with your helm client configured to access it.
 So let's verify that in the next step!

 ## Verify Tiller Deployment